 Concrete examples demonstrating that restomods are far from an isolated trend but a diverse phenomenon are also worth mentioning.
 An example is the 1969 Chevrolet Camaro; this muscle car has been restyled, incorporating modern LS engines, an enhanced suspension system, and integrated infotainment systems.

-One of the most attractive restomods is the 1971 Dodge Challenger, which looks as wild as it was in its heyday while offering a Hellcat engine and upgraded brakes.
+One of the most attractive restomods are the 1971 Dodge Challenger and the 1969 Dodge Charger, which looks as wild as it was in its heyday while offering a Hellcat engine and upgraded brakes.
 Another famous example of a restomod is the 1967 Ford Mustang Eleanor with a new V8 engine, improved suspension, and various lavish comforts inside the car.
 These instances demonstrate that restomods can offer fresh new possibilities for iconic automobiles, blending old-fashioned aesthetics with modern practicality.

 1969 Chevrolet Camaro